collocations.org

 She soon settled into a regular rhythm.

-Her feet made a steady rhythm on the pavement.
+Her feet made a steady rhythm as she walked.

 Williams is having trouble finding her rhythm on the serve.